MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 Debugging build failures with Docker is facilitated by the ease of replicating the actual build environment where a particular builder failed.
 First step is to identify on which platform the failure occurred and what's the associated Dockerfile for tha target.
 If you're not familiar with Docker, start by reading up the [Docker getting started documentation](https://docs.docker.com/get-started/) and [install Docker](https://docs.docker.com/install/) on your local machine.:

-To repeat a build on buildbot, first identify the platform and look for the associated dockerfile in the dockerfiles/ directory.
+To reproduce a build, first identify the platform and look for the associated dockerfile in the dockerfiles/ directory.
 To create a container for Ubuntu 18.04 for e.g. you would use the *docker build* command like this:
 `docker build -t ubuntu-1804 --file ubuntu1804.dockerfile .`

 After a successful image build, you can run a container and execute bash using that image with *docker run*: